Tom de Jong and Martin Escardo, 25th August 2023.

 \end{code}

-The fact that retracts of small types are small is proved in Theorem
+Below we use the fact that retracts of small types are small, which in turn

 \begin{code}